DanielaValero/second-brain/notesbook/zettelkasten/inbox 📥/2022-11-25 - what-is-for-stack-real-time-app.md

 ### RabbitMQ
 Open source message broker that uses messaging queue approach.
 Queues are spread across a cluster of nodes and optionally replicated, with each message only being delivered to a single consumer.

+Used to communicate among services.
+It creates a queue of messages

 https://www.rabbitmq.com/
 https://aws.amazon.com/msk/what-is-kafka/